-You may want to try taking off your dog’s lifejacket once they are more confident swimming.
-Be sure that you are in the water with your dog when you do this so that if they do have trouble staying afloat, you can help.
+You may want to take off your dog’s life jacket once they swim more confidently.
+Be sure you are in the water with your dog so that if they have trouble staying afloat, you can help.

 Conclusion / Summary

-Although huskies are very athletic and capable of traversing the tundra in sub-zero temperatures, they are not strong swimmers.
+Although huskies are athletic and can traverse the tundra in sub-zero temperatures, they are not strong swimmers.
 This quality likely comes from thousands of years of Chukchi sled masters trying to preserve their sled dog teams by keeping them away from icy waters!